You’ve spent a large part of your working week perfecting that ever-so-important ‘landing page’ or blog post for a new client.

 Start by refocusing on your writing goals.
 Make a fresh to-do list and put down your next step towards achieving your writing dreams.

-By mastering the art of acceptance, analysis, positivity, and self-talk, you can overcome writing criticism, deal with writer’s rejection and continue doing what you know you were born to do.
+By mastering the art of acceptance, analysis, positivity, and self-talk, you can overcome and handle writing criticism, deal with writer’s rejection and continue doing what you know you were born to do.

 I hope I have been able to motivate you to keep on writing.